Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 Kansas City’s sunflower fields will be in bloom this fall.
 It’s the perfect time to get out of the house and enjoy the Kansas state flower, so be sure to visit these beautiful sunflower farms.

-Many of them allow visitors, walking and picture taking.
-It’s a unique thing to do with kids and makes for a great photo op….
+Many of them allow visitors, walking through and picture taking.
+It’s a unique thing to do with kids and makes for a great photo opp….

 When Both Do Sunflowers Bloom in Kansas?